caniko/BiKiPy/documentation/source/project_structure/sequence.rst

 Rules
 =====
 - Delimiting is with a dash, "-".
 Example: 1-Training.
 Reminder to delimit -> (delimit!)
 - The tracking data is segregated into trial-sets.
-A trial-set consists of a sequence of trial tracking files.The trial tracking file has the sequence index stored in as a prefix in the file-stem as a number (delimit!).
+A trial-set consists of a sequence of trial tracking files.
+The trial tracking file has the sequence index stored in as a prefix in the file-stem as a number (delimit!).
 Optionally, for improved readability you can store a sequence label followed by the stage index.
 Example: 0-Habituation.h5, 1-Training.h5, 2-Test.h5.
 - Meter pixel ratio must be defined
    - Define it yourself, and plug it into :code:`sequence_generate_configuration()`.
    -  If the experiment is in a confined box, or you know the length of a temporally fixed line in your video: